thautwarm/PySExpr/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-Green.svg?style=flat)](https://github.com/thautwarm/EBNFParser/blob/boating-new/LICENSE)

 A general-purpose package for gaining expression-first capability in Python world.
-Current implemented by taking advantage of Python bytecode, and available since Python 3.5, i.e., by using PySExpr as a cross-version compiler, you don't have to worry about the Python version.
+Currently implemented by taking advantage of Python bytecode, and available since Python 3.5, i.e., by using PySExpr as a cross-version compiler, you don't have to worry about the Python version.

 See [documentation](http://htmlpreview.github.io/?https://github.com/thautwarm/PySExpr/blob/gh-pages/docs/py_sexpr/index.html).